-Yat was invited to speak at an event at the Polytechnic University in 2016.
-He was pitched by Connor Chu and Bonnie Leung(Co-founders of Teen Future) to outsource projects to their young people.
-Teen Future is a social enterprise established in 2015 with a mission to develop the potential of young people (aged 15-24) who do not follow the conventional academic path.
+Open Day of Dalton Learning Lab In 2016, Yat was invited to speak at an event at the Polytechnic University.
+He was pitched by Connor Chu and Bonnie Leung (Co-founders of Teen Future) to outsource projects to their young people.
+Teen Future is a social enterprise with a mission to develop the potential of young people (aged 15-24) who do not follow the conventional academic path.
 It trains young people to provide game testing and related outsourcing services.
-It only took Yat 30 seconds to say yes to Connor and Bonnie, as he thought it could be a win-win for Teen Future and Outblaze.
-He liked the idea of giving job opportunities to marginalized youths who do not have academic qualifications, and at the same time helping the company to address the challenge of attracting young game testers to work at their office in Cyberport.
+It only took Yat 30 seconds to say yes, as he thought it could be a win-win for Teen Future and Outblaze.
+He liked the idea of giving job opportunities to marginalized youths, and at the same time helping the company to address the challenge of attracting young game testers to work at their office.